LiliaFramework/Lilia/docs/docs/libraries/lia.fonts.md

 **Description:**

-Creates and stores a font using surface.CreateFont for later refresh.
+Creates and stores a font using `surface.CreateFont`.
+The font is kept in the internal list so it can be recreated later.
+Invalid parameters raise an error.

 **Parameters:**